prattjoel/pitch_perfect/README.md

 # pitch_perfect

-Builds an iphone app using swift that allows users to record audio and play it back with modified sounds (ie. fast, slow, chipmunck, darth vader)
+Builds an iphone app that allows users to record audio and play it back with modified sounds (ie. fast, slow, chipmunck, darth vader).